xlynkz/xlynkz.github.io/README.md

 -	Fastur will use Stripe to accept payments.
 Stripe charges 2.9% + 30 cents per successful charge.

 The $25 monthly cost ensures that our core market of young adults are able to comfortably afford Fastur.
-5.4 - Sales & Marketing Strategy
+##5.4 - Sales & Marketing Strategy

 The focus of our online strategy will revolve around content marketing.
 We will write articles on lean development, API design and new business models.
 This content will be posted on our website and social profiles.

 The focus of our offline strategy will be our participation in organized entrepreneur communities for startups.

-Online
+- Online
--	Our website will feature a step-by-step tour that showcases how easy and intuitive it is to build an online business with Fastur.
--	We will architect quality content for distribution in premium technology properties that influence the global technology community.
+Our website will feature a step-by-step tour that showcases how easy and intuitive it is to build an online business with Fastur.
+We will architect quality content for distribution in premium technology properties that influence the global technology community.
 Example properties are; Quora.com, Medium.com and Techcrunch.com.
 Initially, Fastur will not purchase any online ads.
 Instead we will focus on introducing the Fastur brand into conversations through established communities with quality content marketing.

-Offline
+- Offline
--	Locally, Fastur will organize industry events for early stage companies and entrepreneurs.
+Fastur will organize industry events for early stage companies and entrepreneurs.
 These events will revolve around the theme of lean development.
--	Fastur will attend industry events and engage audiences with on-the-spot demos of the Fastur product.
--	Fastur will build interest specific applications to showcase its possibilities.
+Fastur will attend industry events and engage audiences with on-the-spot demos of the Fastur product.
+Fastur will build interest specific applications to showcase its possibilities.
-For example we will build a boutique shop and market its simplicity to fashion entrepreneurs.
+For example we will build a custom shirt app and market its simplicity to fashion entrepreneurs.
-Focusing first on the Toronto market, Fastur will exercise the aforementioned strategies at elevator pitch competitions, CEO speaker series, Meet-ups and university information sessions.
-Thereafter we will expand into the Montreal and Waterloo startup communities.
+Focusing first on the Toronto market, Fastur will exercise the aforementioned strategies at elevator pitch competitions, CEO speaker series, Meet-ups and university information sessions.Thereafter we will expand into the Montreal and Waterloo startup communities.

 # Financial Plan
 ##6.1	- Start-up Costs